moonwell-fi/moonwell-contracts-v2/docs/xWELL.md

 The owner can change the pause duration, even while the contract is paused.
 This allows the owner to extend the pause duration if needed during an emergency situation.

+If the owner grants a new pause guardian while the contract is paused, then the contract will immediately unpause.
+Therefore, the owner should only grant a new pause guardian if the contract is not paused, however we did not want to enshrine this at the code.

 ### Ownership

 The contract is owned by the Temporal Governor on Base, and by the Moonwell Artemis Timelock on Moonwell.
 The owner can change the guardian address, and add, remove and change the rate limits on the bridges.
 The owner can also change the pause duration, even while the contract is paused.